 Signs of Going into Labor

-First and foremost, it's important to know what to look for in terms of the symptoms of going into labor.
-If a pregnant woman is in her 37th week of pregnancy or even further along, here are some labor symptoms to be aware of:
+It's important to know what to look for in terms of the symptoms of going into labor.
+If you are in your 37th week of pregnancy or even further along, here are some labor symptoms to be aware of:

-- Loss of mucus plug
+- Loss of the mucus plug

 - Loss of fluid